Atmosphere Studio is a web-based integrated development environment (IDE) that allows users of all levels to easily build IoT products.

 2. Element Toolbox

-The elements panel displays a collection of “elements,” blocks of code that perform a variety of programmable functions within Studio.
+The Element Toolbox contains a collection of “elements,” blocks of code that perform a variety of programmable functions within Studio.
 Elements are the building blocks for an Atmosphere project by creating its functionality, visualization, and cloud connectivity.

 To learn more about elements and how to use them in Studio, visit Studio Elements.